How To Make A Card

 Daffodil Drawing

-Outline in fine felt tip pen
+Fine felt tip pen outline

 Once my card was complete, I punched a hole in the top left corner.
 I threaded gold gift wrap ribbon through the hole and tied it to the handle of the parcel bag.

-Lightly sketch in the image and once you are content with the outcome, go over it with pen or pencil.
+So that's all there is to how to make a card!
+Remember to lightly sketch in the image and once you are content with the outcome, go over it with pen or pencil.

 If you use pen, make sure your drawing is completely dry before you erase any stray pencil marks.
-Erase gently so you don't damage your paper.

-Next up, was a card for my niece who visited Japan last year and because she had a fabulous time, I thought it would be nice to have a Japanese theme on her card.
+Next up, was a gift for my niece who visited Japan last year and because she had a fabulous time, I thought it would be nice to have a Japanese theme on her card.

 Shinto Gateway Drawing